levin-riegner/flutter-template/docs/ANALYTICS.md

 ### Recommended Events

 Recommended events are not sent automatically and require a manual implementation.
-These should use the predefined names and parameters to get the most from Google's actual and future reporting capabilities, features and integrations.
+These should use the predefined names and parameters to get the most out of Google's current and future reporting capabilities, features and integrations.
 See some relevant examples below:

 | Event Name | Parameters | Description |
 | ---------- | ---------- | ----------- |